 No matter your major, you can enhance your post-graduate life with a strong background in mathematics.
 The Mathematics Certificate is a program designed to enhance your knowledge of mathematics and strengthen applications to graduate school and the job market.
 Having a strong background in Mathematics is viewed increasingly as an asset to students seeking entrance to graduate school in most sciences.
 It is also highly desirable for many employers.

 Compared to a major in Mathematics, the certificate requires fewer courses and offers more flexibility when choosing your courses.
-In particular, the certificate does not require any 500 level courses or a mastery of proof writing.
-All undergraduates and special students are eligible for a Mathematics Certificate, except those who major in Mathematics or the AMEP program.
+In particular, the certificate does not require any 500-level courses or a mastery of proof writing.
+All undergraduates and some special students are eligible for a Mathematics Certificate, except those who major in Mathematics or the AMEP program.

 The Mathematics Certificate requires four courses beyond calculus with no requirement for advanced level courses.
 It is a good

 option for those not interested in formal mathematics, as well as for those who do not have time to complete a second major.
 It is suggested that you work with an advisor to choose courses which fit your interests and goals.
 You can choose to focus on probabil-ity and statistics, applied mathematics, computer mathematics, and many other options as well!